AlanyTan/nestjs-template/README.md

 DB_PORT=5432
 ```

-### Open this repo
+### Things to pay attention to

+#### logging

+This repo uses pino logging, including pino-http.
+This means all incoming HTTP requests are automatically logged.
+Standard pino logging format is set in the app.module.ts

+The logging policy is:
+when NODE_ENV is no 'production', logs are writting via pino-pretty to the STDOUT, and with full details.
+when NODE_ENV is 'production', logs are written directly to STDOUT as json (default pino format), with reduced details (see below for LOG_LEVEL)
+when NODE_ENV is 'production', logs redacts sensitive information including req.header.authorization req.header.cookies

+LOG_LEVEL is default to "info",
+if LOG_ELVEL is set to either "trace" or "debug", even in 'production'
+valid LOG_LEVEL (and their internal numerical values) are:
+"trace": 10,
+"debug": 20,
+"info": 30,
+"warn": 40,
+"error": 50,
+"fatal": 60
+The higher the LOG_LEVEL numerical value the less verbos the logs will be.
+To change LOG_LEVEL, a restart of the service is needed (it is only evaluated at the creation of the app instance).

+#### Swagger

+swagger is used for automatically document APIs.
+However, Swagger is DISABLED if NODE_ENV='production'.
+This should be the default behavior for all repo unless otherwise required.
+To change this behavior, update main.ts

-#### prepare the VSCode
+### prepare the VSCode

-Make sure you have VSCode installed on your PC, you need docker CLI as well (if you use Linux PC, it is ok to skip Docker engine, and install docker cli only).
-Install "Remote-containers" extension to your VSCode.
+Make sure you have VSCode installed on your PC, you need docker engine CLI as well "dev containers" extension for VSCode.

+(if you use the remove linux host for development, it is ok to skip Docker engine, and install docker cli only and "Remote-containers" extension for VSCode.)

+#### to use the Acerta DevLab VMs

 Make sure you have SSH private key on your PC `~/.ssh/id_rsa` and public key in the remote Linux Host `~/.ssh/authorized_keys`
 To test your set up, do `docker info` on your PC, it should show you docker info of the remote host.